sellicott/ieee_spring_2025_workshop/README.md

 > The [info.yaml](info.yaml) file points to the wrong filename for both of these files, that also
 > needs to be adjusted before all tests complete successfully.

-# Getting Started
-1. Use this template (make a new repo based on this template)
-2. Enable GitHub Pages for your repo.
-See [Enabling GitHub Pages](https://tinytapeout.com/faq/#my-github-action-is-failing-on-the-pages-part)

 # Digital Clock Project